aws/amazon-gamelift-toolkit/fast-build-update-tool/README.md

     * You will need an SSH client with SCP installed on your local machine.
 Most Linux distros have SSH pre-installed.
 Windows users can either install Git for Windows which comes bundled with OpenSSH, or install OpenSSH separately.
 1. **Windows Client Only: ConPTY**
     * A version of Windows that supports ConPTY ([Windows 10 October 2018 Update (version 1809) or newer](https://learn.microsoft.com/en-us/windows/console/createpseudoconsole))

+## SSH Key Setup

+Proper setup of your SSH key is crucial for this tool to function correctly.

+Windows Users:
+- Store your private key file in a secure location, such as your Documents folder.
+- Ensure the key file has the correct permissions.
+You can check this with: icacls "C:\Users\YourUsername\Documents\MyPrivateKey.pem"

+Linux Users:
+- Set the correct permissions on your key file: chmod 400 MyPrivateKey.pem
+- Verify the permissions with: ls -l MyPrivateKey.pem

 ## Downloading & Compiling the `Fast Build Update Tool`

 **Make sure you have all the pre-requisites outlined in the previous section before continuing.**